 KC: Our single-unique-humanoid-hero-against-waves-of-enemies storyline was closer to classic Go Nagai anime like Grendizer and Gaiking but with a western sci-fi tone.
 It was darker, grittier, and without the overt anime sheen.
 It was closer to Blade Runner and Akira than Transformers or Patlabor.

-Was the game considered for any other console platforms beyond Dreamcast?
+Were any other console platforms considered beyond Dreamcast?